Dermal Fillers & Injectables

 Collagen Collagen is a protein that inspires the production of new skin cells.
 When collagen (bovine or human) is used as a dermal filler, it is injected into the deepest skin layers (known as the dermis), to replenish the natural collagen fibers that are lost during the aging process.
 The new collagen is absorbed into the deepest layer of skin.
 The result is a more youthful appearance, added volume in sunken areas, and added support for the uppermost layer of skin (called the epidermis).
 Some collagen-based dermal fillers are bovine based and others are derived from human collagen.
 The injected substance is composed primarily of naturally occurring collagen fibers and are absorbed directly into the lower layer of skin.

-Hyaluronic Acid (with and without lidocaine) Hyaluronic acid is a naturally occurring substance that is already found in a person’s skin.
+Hyaluronic Acid (with and without lidocaine) Hyaluronic acid (HA) is a naturally occurring substance that is already found in a person’s skin.
 It helps keep skin plump and hydrated.
 HA fillers are typically soft and gel-like.
 The results are temporary, lasting 6 to 12 months or longer before the body gradually and naturally absorbs the particles.
 Most HA fillers are infused with lidocaine to help minimize discomfort during and after treatment.

 Hydroxylapatite Calcium Hydroxylapatite fillers, known more commonly by their brand names such as Radiesse, are a compound of minerals that are originally found in human bones.
 The substance used in fillers is biosynthetically created, however, and contains no animal or human products.
 The gel-like substance is dissipated into the target area, where it eventually is replaced with soft tissue growth.
 After 2–3 months, the product is resorbed and replaced by collagen.